teambit/envs/README.md

 How to contrib ?
 ----------------
-Before submitting a PR please read our (code of conduct)[https://github.com/teambit/bit/blob/master/CODE_OF_CONDUCT.md].
+Before submitting a PR please read our [code of conduct](https://github.com/teambit/bit/blob/master/CODE_OF_CONDUCT.md).

 When creating a new environment please provide the following:

-1. A proposal document which describes the configuration options, tradeoffs and practices that are or should implemented.
+1. A proposal document which describes the configuration options, tradeoffs and practices that are or should be implemented.
 2. A PR with tests which covers the main points from the doc.